Flag Officer Announcements

 Secretary of Defense Jim Mattis announced today that the president has made the following nominations:

+Navy Reserve Rear Adm. (lower half) Matthew A. Zirkle has been nominated for appointment to the rank of rear admiral.
+Zirkle is currently serving as deputy chief of staff, Submarines, NATO Maritime Command, Northwood, United Kingdom.

+Navy Reserve Capt.
+Eugene A. Burcher has been nominated for appointment to the rank of rear admiral (lower half).
+Burcher is currently serving as deputy, Navy Emergency Preparedness Liaison Officer, Navy Installations Command Headquarters, Washington, District of Columbia.

+Navy Reserve Capt.
+James M. Butler has been nominated for appointment to the rank of rear admiral (lower half).
+Butler is currently serving as community lead, Naval Information Force Reserve Headquarters, N9, Fort Worth, Texas.

+Navy Reserve Capt.
+Rodney P. Dewalt has been nominated for appointment to the rank of rear admiral (lower half).
+Dewalt is currently serving as reserve commanding officer, Navy Installations Command Headquarters, Washington, District of Columbia.

+Navy Reserve Capt.
+Joey B. Dodgen has been nominated for appointment to the rank of rear admiral (lower half).
+Dodgen is currently serving as deputy commander, Navy Region Southeast Reserve Component Command, Jacksonville, Florida.

-Navy Capt.
-Gregory N. Harris has been nominated for appointment to the rank of rear admiral (lower half).
-Harris is currently serving as commander, Naval Aviation Warfighting Development Center, Fallon, Nevada.
+Navy Reserve Capt.
+Jacquelyn McClelland has been nominated for appointment to the rank of rear admiral (lower half).
+McClelland is currently serving as reserve logistics officer, Naval Supply Systems Command, Global Logistics Support Headquarters, San Diego, California.

-Navy Capt.
-Samuel J. Paparo Jr., has been nominated for appointment to the rank of rear admiral (lower half).
-Paparo is currently serving as a Navy corporate fellow in corporate strategy, Lockheed Martin, Bethesda, Maryland.
+Navy Reserve Capt.
+Andrew J. Mueller has been nominated for appointment to the rank of rear admiral (lower half).
+Mueller is currently serving as reserve chief of staff, deputy chief of naval operations for operations, plans, and strategy, N3N5, Office of the Chief of Naval Operations, Washington, District of Columbia.

 NEWS PRODUCTS